 Fortunately for Five Eagles, a second wave of wolves were coming the other way, driving the caribou back.
 It was a great mystery to the others as to why they didn’t attack him.
 He had been left by himself, as they scrambled up the hill.
-Several of the hungry beasts charged toward him, presenting an even more terrifying scene to his stunned mind, until he seemed to be surrounded by wolves.
+Eight of the hungry beasts seemed to charge right at him, presenting an even more terrifying scene to his stunned mind, as he seemed to be surrounded by wolves.
 But then Cloud Mover, their onetime leader, raised his weak eyes up to the sky and prayed as he had never before prayed in his life.

 “Oh please, don’t let Five Eagles die!
 Let them eat me; I am old, and he is young.
-Please Wind Spirit, don’t let him die!”
+Please Wind Spirits, don’t let him die!”

-“Wind Spirit!” the watchman whispered again.
+“Wind Spirits!” the watchman whispered again.
 “Turn the yellow fangs away.
 Push them with your unseen hands.
 Kick them with your unseen feet.
 Don’t let Five Eagles die!”

-“What is your father doing now?”
-Three Stags turned to Fire-In-The-Bush.
+“What is our father doing now?”
+Running Calf turned to Fire-In-The-Bush.

-“Praying.”
-The other man shook his head.
-“Lately, that is all he does.
+“Praying.” the other shook his head.
+“Lately that is all he does.
 As if the Four Winds ever listen!”
 “Sometimes,” he searched for the words, “… I think we are alone!”

 “Five Eagles isn’t alone.”
 Three Stags said grimly.
 “Those yellow fangs will wait as long as it takes.
-As long as Five Eagles keeps jabbing his spear, they will hold back…but not for long!”
+I’ve never seen that many at one time.”

-As the hunters ran back to camp, Cloud Mover—the onetime caribou hunter leader—straggled far behind.
+As the hunters ran back to camp, Cloud Mover—the onetime Reindeer Hunter leader straggled far behind.
 In spite of the redemptive power of the storm, which had saved them from the wolves, the younger men paid him only a begrudging respect.
 None of them even looked back or waited for him to catch up.
-Because of their failure to kill caribous, they would be trapped in their mammoth hide huts and forced to wait until the weather cleared and they were able to once again to track the herds.
+Because of their failure to kill reindeer, they would be trapped in their mammoth hide huts and forced to wait until the weather cleared and they were able to once again to track the herds.
 Cloud Mover’s wives, children, and grandchildren were happy just to have him back safe and sound.
 When they were able to reflect on what happened, most of the hunters were thankful for the storm, but not all of them were convinced of the patriarch’s alleged miracle.
 Though thankful that it had rained, and lightning had chased the wolves away, the men were divided on whether it was caused by Cloud Mover’s prayer or due to mere luck.
-Among his advocates, who saw it as a miracle, were most of the hunters and among his detractors was Five Eagles, whose life had been directly saved by the lightning but believed that Cloud Mover had brought the hunters bad luck.
+Among his advocates, who saw it as a miracle was Fire-In-The-Bush and among his detractors was Five Eagles, whose life had been directly saved by the lightning but believed that Cloud Mover had brought the hunters bad luck.

 For reasons no one understood, there was bad blood between the old man and young man.
-After seeing Cloud Mover pray and watch the lightning scatter the wolves, however, many members of the band believed Cloud Mover had great magic.
-Though there were no official shamans in their culture, men, such as Cloud Mover, could be touched by the Wind Spirit and perform magic to help family and friends.
+After seeing Cloud Mover pray and watch the lightning scatter the wolves, however, Fire-In-The-Bush believed Cloud Mover had great magic.
+Though there were no shamans in their culture, men, such as Cloud Mover, could be touched by the Wind Spirit and perform magic to help family and friends.

 As they sat around the fire recounting today’s abortive hunt, Fire-In-The-Bush rose dramatically and pointed to Cloud Mover.
 “You have the Wind Spirit’s ear.
 He listened to you.
 You are old Cloud Mover, but you have great power.
 Hawk Nose, who had the gift, is dead.
 I think you should take his place.”

 “I don’t agree.”
 Five Eagles jumped up angrily.
 “Cloud Mover brought us bad luck.
-He spooked the herd.
-His magic had nothing to do with fire from the sky.
-Wind Spirit wouldn’t listen to that old man!”
+Wind Spirit wouldn’t listen to that old fool.”

-Running Calf flew into a rage at Five Eagle’s insult against his father, but knowing Five Eagles prowess with a knife, both his father and brother Fire-In-The-Bush restrained him.
+Running Calf flew into a rage at for Five Eagle’s insult against his father, but knowing Five Eagles prowess with a knife, both his father and friend Fire-In-The-Bush restrained him.